-- The receiver bandpass is not flat: T{sys} depends on u - \bullet Hence the weights depend on the channel number i - When synthesizing broad band data, should we take the weights into account ? - For pure continuum data - Yes: it improves S/N - $\operatorname{\mathsf{But}}$: ill-defined equivalent central frequency, and undefined equivalent detection bandwidth - so, may be: it depends on your scientific case... - For line data - No: could degrade S/N if the line shape is not consistent with the weights - No: undefined bandwidth: does not allow to compute a integrated line flux $(\int S{\nu}(\nu) d\nu)$ - In practice: not implemented in current GILDAS software.
-Could be useful for the new generation receivers.
+- The receiver bandpass is not flat: T{sys} depends on ν - Hence the weights depend on the channel number i - When synthesizing broad band data, should we take the weights into account ? - For pure continuum data - Yes: it improves S/N - But: ill-defined equivalent central frequency, and undefined equivalent detection bandwidth - ➢ so, may be: it depends on your scientific case... - > Weighting could take into account a spectral index, for example... - For line data - No: could degrade S/N if the line shape is not consistent with the weights - No: undefined bandwidth: does not allow to compute an integrated line flux - In practice: not implemented in current GILDAS software.
+Could be useful for specific weak source searches.
+See "Optimal Filtering" later